 Fingerprint: A hash result ("key fingerprint") used to authenticate a public key or other data [RFC 4949].

 Identity: Either a canonical Address-of-Record (AoR) SIP Uniform Resource Identifier (URI) employed to reach a user (such as ’sip:alice@atlanta.example.com’), or a telephone number, which commonly appears in either a TEL URI [RFC 3966] or as the user portion of a SIP URI.
-See also Caller ID [draft-ietf-stir-4474bis].
+See also Caller ID [RFC 8224].

 National/Regional Regulatory Authority (NRRA): A governmental entity responsible for the oversight/regulation of the telecommunication networks within a specific country or region.